Peter Christensen (politician, born 1975)

-Peter Christensen (born 25 April 1975) is a Danish ex-politician.
+Peter Christensen (25 April 1975 – 6 February 2025) was a Danish politician.
 He represented Venstre.
-He is an electrician by profession and was a Member of Parliament from 2001 to 2015.
+He was an electrician by profession and was a Member of Parliament from 2001 to 2015.
 He served as Chairman of Venstres Ungdom from 1999 to 2001.

-He replaced Troels Lund Poulsen as Minister for Taxation of Denmark from 8 March to 3 October 2011.
+Christensen replaced Troels Lund Poulsen as Minister for Taxation of Denmark from 8 March to 3 October 2011.
 Thor Möger Pedersen succeeded him as Minister for Taxation.
 On 30 September 2015, he replaced Carl Holst as Minister of Defence, who stepped down, following a list of personal scandals.

+Post-politics

+After losing his parliamentary seat in the 2015 election, Christensen retired from politics.
+From 2017 to 2023, he worked in the private sector, including as director of the business organization Aktive Ejere (Active Owners).

+Personal life and death

+Christensen married journalist Josefine Kofoed in 2010.
+The couple had three children.

+In his youth, he survived cancer, but the disease recurred in the early 2020s.
+He died on 6 February 2025 at the age of 49 after a four-year battle.